chardrew/chardrew/README.md

 # 👋 Hey there - I'm Andrew

-I'm a data enthusiast with experience in **Data Engineering, Machine Learning, and Data Analysis**.
+I'm a data expert with experience in **Data Engineering, Machine Learning, and Data Analysis**.
 My work focuses on **building scalable data pipelines, processing real-time data, and extracting insights** to drive better decision-making.

 I pride myself on being able to **figure out** and **teach myself anything** - There is no challenge too difficult.
 I thoroughly enjoy breaking down complex problems and **conveying solutions** in a way that everyone can understand and make better decisions.